simplesamlphp/simplesamlphp-module-oidc/README.md

         'admin' => true,
         'saml' => true,
         // enable oidc module
-        'oidc' => true
+        'oidc' => true,
     ],

 This is required the enable the module on the _Federation_ tab in the admin web interface, which can be used in the next two steps to finalize the installation.

 ### Run database migrations